Of all the wonderful and beautiful cocktail garnishes, the citrus twist is the most classic and widely used.

 How to choose the best citrus for the job

 On the other end of the spectrum, you’ll also want to avoid fruits that are over-ripe and feel very soft.
-Peels that are too soft can also be harder to remove and can also be too thin and flimsy to hold a shape like a twist.
+Peels that are too soft can also be harder to remove and can also be too thin, flimsy, and oily to hold a shape like a twist.